 - Low carbohydrates (perfect for keto or low carb diets)

 - High in vitamin C, Vitamin B6, and Magnesium

 - Can spoil quickly if not consumed when ripe

-- Flesh can oxidize (darken) when exposed to air (remedied by a few drops of lemon juice)
+- The flesh can oxidize (darken) when exposed to air (remedied by a few drops of lemon juice)

 Just eating one medium or large avocado along with a bit of protein will keep you feeling full for hours without compromising your way of eating – especially if you’re doing a keto or low carb diet.
 This makes it a perfect addition to your weight loss food arsenal.